A new financial year is a great time to get on top of your finances. We’ve put together a list to guide you.

 Check your super

 As you make your way through tidying up your finances, something you may not have checked for some time is your super.
-Consider using this extra time at home to check your balance, make sure the contributions being made by your employer are correct and update any details.
+Check your balance, make sure the contributions being made by your employer are correct and update any details.

 Complete your tax return

-If you haven’t got around to completing your tax return yet – start preparing your finances.
+If you haven’t completed your latest tax return – start preparing your finances.
 This includes getting your receipts and paperwork together and considering what expenses you can claim deductions for.
 Check out the ATO website for a list of the items you can and cannot claim.

 Home loan health check

-The extra time up your sleeves could also be used to review your bank accounts.
-Consider checking and comparing your interest rates and monthly fees as well as reviewing your recent transactions to monitor where all your money is going.
-If you’ve been spending a bit too much time than you care to admit on your favourite online store during self-isolation, you may be inspired to make some changes to your spending habits.
+Consider checking and comparing your interest rates and monthly fees, as well as reviewing your recent transactions to monitor where your money is going.
+If you’ve been spending a bit too much time than you care to admit on online shopping, you may be inspired to make some changes to your spending habits.

 Build a rainy-day fund

-In the current climate, it’s never been more important to have and to build an emergency fund.
+It's important to have and build an emergency fund.
 If you haven’t already, think about starting to set aside an allocation of money each pay day to an account that you don’t touch unless it’s, yeah you guessed it, an emergency.
-An emergency doesn’t necessarily have to be a coronavirus pandemic, it could be your car breaking down and you need to pay a hefty bill to bring it back to life.
+An emergency doesn’t necessarily have to be a something life-changing, it could be your car breaking down and you need to pay a hefty bill to bring it back to life.
 Or maybe you need to have an unexpected procedure.
 An emergency fund is there to help take the financial stress away when life throws us unexpected curve balls.

 Re-evaluate your budget

-It’s likely that your expenses have changed over the course of the last few months.
-Some expenses may have reduced e.g. gym memberships and entertainment, whereas some may have increased.
-On top of this, you may have experienced changes to your income as well.
-Take some time to re-evaluate your budget and consider the impact these changes have on reaching your financial goals.
+If your expenses have changed over the course of the last few months, it could be a good time to review them.
+Take some time to re-evaluate your budget and consider the impact any changes have on reaching your financial goals.